tnoelcke/OSU_CASS_MVC1_Training/README.md

  the default value (index).

-calling MapRoute adds a new entry to the routing table. note the order in which these enteries are added maters as you can have entries overlap.
+calling MapRoute adds a new entry to the routing table. note the order in which these enteries are added matters as its just going to use the first route that matches the URL.
 For instance in the example above if we put the special controller after the default controller it will never get run because it will always use the default case.
 So you want to put special cases before more general cases.

 ### Why the default case works